robertaboukhalil/cf-workers-emscripten/README.md

   -s MODULARIZE=1
 ```

-* Define the WebAssembly modules and their bindings in `wrangler.toml`
+* Define the WebAssembly modules and their bindings in `wrangler.toml`:

 ```toml
 wasm_modules = { PI_WASM = "./pi.wasm" }